NiklasHohmann/messinian_biodiv/README.md

 ## Reproducing Results

 In the RStudio IDE, open the file _messinian_biodiv.Rproj_.
-This opens the RProject of the same name, and install the `renv` package (if not already installed).
+This opens the RProject of the same name, and installs the `renv` package (if not already installed).
 Then, run

 ```R
 renv::restore()